juntylpro1/secure-enterprise/compliance-enterprise.md

 For highly regulated industries, such as financial services, achieving continuous compliance within a cloud environment is an important first step toward protecting customer and application data.
 Historically, that process was difficult and manual, which placed your organization at risk.
 But, with {{site.data.keyword.compliance_full}}, you can integrate daily, automatic compliance checks into your development lifecycle to help minimize that risk.
 {: shortdesc}

 A new and improved experience of {{site.data.keyword.compliance_short}} is here!
 Be sure that you're working with the latest architecture to avoid migration issues later.
-To learn more, see [Key concepts](/docs/security-compliance?topic=security-compliance-key-concepts) or [How it works](/docs/security-compliance?topic=security-compliance-posture-management).
+To learn more, see [How it works](/docs/security-compliance?topic=security-compliance-posture-management).
 {: tip}